 Students will work at the University College Ghent, Belgium analyzing speech samples and spectrograms of special populations.
 Their research will be focused on discovering patterns in the acoustic characterizations of speech under specific conditions.

-At Fontys University in Nijmegen, the Netherlands, students will explore applications of Augmentative and Alternative Communication (AAC), i.e., communication adaptations for individuals with limited functional natural speech.
+At Fontys University in Nijmegen, the Netherlands, students will further focus on acoustic patterns at sentence level.
+They will also attend lectures and workshops in multidisciplinary collaboration.
+Finally, they will work together with Dutch students.
 At the end of their projects, the students will report on their data and findings at a local conference.
 In both locations, students will attend lectures and visit sites of interest for the field of speech, language, and service delivery.

 Once back in Virginia (in the Fall), the students can continue to further work and apply their data.

 Located in Flanders, the Dutch-speaking part of Belgium, and once one of the largest cities in medieval Europe, the metropolitan area of Ghent boasts only half a million residents today.
 Established in 1995, University College Ghent is the outcome of two successful mergers in which fourteen institutions of higher education were involved.
 The second site for participants is Eindhoven.
 Located in the south of the Netherlands, this city is home to several universities, including Fontys University, the largest Dutch university of applied sciences.
 The university has around 44,000 students, over 3,000 of which come from abroad.

 Students participating in the program will receive 6 credits of EDHS 3220 upon successful completion of the course.

 Filip Loncke | email@example.com

 Filip Loncke is Associate Professor in the Communication Disorders program of the Curry School of Education.
 He has worked and conducted research both in Europe and in the United States.
 His research interests include typical and atypical communication, augmentative communication and psycholinguistic processes.